How to Replace a Power Cord Plug

 - Follow the steps for the terminal screw plug, but work with three wires instead of two.

-- The black wire, which is hot and carries the electricity, goes to the golden brass screw.
+- The black wire, which is hot and carries the electricity, goes to the brass-colored screw.

-- The white wire is neutral and hooks around the silver screw.
+- The white wire is neutral and goes to the silver-colored screw.

-- The green wire goes to the ground screw.
+- The green wire goes to the ground screw, which is often green but may be silver-colored.

 Assemble the Plug